entangledloops/semiprime-java/README.md

 ## What is this? ##

-This software attempts to factor semiprimes into their prime factors via heuristic search.
-The client is for contributing to the current search being hosted on my personal server or running a local search on your own machine.
+This software attempts to factor a semiprime (typically a public key, such as RSA) into its prime factors using heuristic search methods.

+The client can be used to either contribute toward the current public cloud search effort or a local search hosted on a private server.

 ## Screenshots ##